uwescience/myria-website/docs/myrial.md

 Now for some real queries!
 MyriaL has two styles of syntax: SQL and comprehensions.
 If you've used [list comprehensions in python](https://docs.python.org/2/tutorial/datastructures.html#list-comprehensions) then MyriaL's comprehensions will look familiar.
 Use the style you prefer or mix and match.

+Try out the examples at the [Myria demo](http://demo.myria.cs.washington.edu/).

 ###Select, from, where